Mining Erasable Itemsets from a Product Database with the VME algorithm (SPMF documentation)

 What is the output?

-The output is the set of erasable itemsets generating a loss of profit lower or equal to the user-specificed threshold.
-The idea is to discover item that the company could stop manufacturing and that would minimize the amount of profit lost by being unable to build products.
+The output is the set of erasable itemsets whose loss of profit is lower than or equal to the user-specified threshold.
+The idea is to discover sets of items that the company could stop purchasing and that would minimize the amount of profit lost by being unable to build certain products.

-To explain what is an erasable itemset more formally, it is necessary to review some definitions An itemset is an unordered set of distinct items.
-The loss of profit generated by an itemset is defined as the sum of the product profit for all products containing an item from this itemset.
-For example, the lost of profit of itemset {5, 6} is the sum of the profits of products containing 5 and/or 6: 50$ + 20 $ + 50 $ + 30 $ = 150 $.
+To explain what an erasable itemset is more formally, it is necessary to review some definitions.
+An itemset is an unordered set of distinct items.
+The loss of profit generated by an itemset is defined as the sum of the product profits for all products containing at least one item from this itemset.
+For example, the loss of profit of itemset {5, 6} is the sum of the profits of products containing 5 and/or 6: 50 $ + 20 $ + 50 $ + 30 $ = 150 $.
 The loss of profit can also be expressed as a percentage of the total profit of the database.
-For example, in this database the total profit is 50 + 20 + 50 + 800 + 30 + 50 = 1000$.
-Therefore, the lost of profit by the itemset {5, 6} could be expressed as 15% (150 / 1000 * 100).
+In this database the total profit is 50 + 20 + 50 + 800 + 30 + 50 = 1000 $.
+Therefore, the loss of profit caused by itemset {5, 6} can be expressed as 15% (150 / 1000 × 100).

-This means that if the items from one of those erasable itemsets are not manufactured anymore, then the loss of profit will be lower or equal to 15%.
+This means that if the items from one of those erasable itemsets are no longer purchased, the loss of profit will be lower than or equal to 15%.

 Input file format

 The input file format of VME is defined as follows.
 It is a text file.
-Each lines represents a transaction.
-Each line is composed of two sections, as follows.
+Each line represents a transaction (product).
+Each line is composed of two sections:

-For example, for the previous example, the input file is defined as follows:
+For example, the input file for the previous example is defined as follows:

 50 2 3 4 6